North Korea's Kim chides officials for unspecified pandemic lapse

-SEOUL (Reuters) -North Korean leader Kim Jong Un chastised top ruling party officials for failures in anti-epidemic work that led to an unspecified “grave incident” and put the safety of the country and people at risk, state media reported on Wednesday.
+SEOUL (Reuters) -North Korean leader Kim Jong Un chastised top ruling party officials for failures in anti-epidemic work that led to an unspecified “great crisis” and put the safety of the country and people at risk, state media reported on Wednesday.

 The report by state news agency KCNA did not elaborate on what happened, or how it put people at risk.